EBT Accepted Here.

 As a way to make it easier to purchase fresh, local meat and produce, we are pleased to be able to offer another year of Market Bucks.

-This project was supported by the Minneapolis Department of Health and Family Support and its Statewide Health Improvement Program, funded by the Minnesota Department of Health and by Blue Cross and Blue Shield of Minnesota.
+This project is supported by the Minnesota Department of Human Services and funded by by Blue Cross and Blue Shield of Minnesota.

 The Midtown Farmers Market is proud to be the first market in Minnesota to provide the community with this service.
 Since 2006 we have made it easy for Minnesotans who receive food support through the Supplemental Nutrition Assistance Program (SNAP) to purchase healthy, fresh and local foods.